 - To secure the effective abolition of child labor

-- To eliminate discrimination in the workplace and occupation.
+- To eliminate discrimination in the workplace and occupations.

 - To support a precautionary approach to environmental challenges